paralax/ColossalOpera/easy/typo_maker.md

 # Description

-Typos are great fun, and often follow a common pattern - keys next to eachother, doubled or omitted characters, and transpositions.
+Typos are great fun, and often follow a common pattern - keys next to each other, doubled or omitted characters, and transpositions.
 Can you write a program to generate common typos?
 If so, you could be on your way to typo-squatting in DNS!

 Common typos fall into a few different categories: